matomo-org/developer-documentation/docs/4.x/tests-github.md

 ### Security
 There is a chance the action scripts getting hacked, paying attention to security is of the upmost importance when you create a new GitHub Action script.

-It could lead a GitHub token lost and write access to our code.
+It could lead a GitHub token lost and write access to our code. 【More details】(https://docs.github.com/en/actions/security-guides/security-hardening-for-github-actions#stealing-the-jobs-github_token)

 There are two common attack [script injection attacks](https://docs.github.com/en/actions/learn-github-actions/security-hardening-for-github-actions#example-of-a-script-injection-attack) and [Security hardening](https://docs.github.com/en/actions/security-guides/security-hardening-for-github-actions).